SimoneGalla/X-ray-accreting-pulsar/pulse-Profile-X-ray-pulsars/README.md

 Additionally, a parameter is defined that describes the "peakiness" of the observed pulse profile, namely the power of the beam emitted.

-It is important to point out that in the simulation the emitter is considered to be only a hotspot on the surface of the pulsar, and not an accretion column.
+It is important to point out that in the simulation the emitter is considered to be only a hotspot on the surface of the pulsar, and not an expanded accretion column.

 A visual description of how the angles are defined is given:
 ![Angles in the project](images/angles_pulsar.png)